Campus Living Mission Statement

 Our residence halls are at the heart of William & Mary.
 Students are empowered to create, govern and take responsibility for their community.
 Together we strive to create an atmosphere that encourages and nurtures friendships, allowing students to learn, develop, explore and find their place at William & Mary.

-- To provide a safe and secure living community that complements the mission of the College and contributes to individual development.
+- To provide a safe and secure living community that complements the mission of the university and contributes to individual development.

 - To provide and support well-trained staff to assist residents as they pursue successful college experiences.